-&lt;sup>177 The first meeting that conceived the ideas of the Pacific Alliance was called by President Alan Garcia, Peru.
-He held a meeting with the presidents of Mexico, Columbia, and Chile.
+177 The first meeting that conceived the ideas of the Pacific Alliance was called by President Alan Garcia, Peru.
+He

 This expedites the export and import processes, and at the same time, removes unnecessary bureaucratic barriers.

 Pacific Alliance -Interoperability Platform (IOP)